-Though the traditional day started several centuries ago it has remained an important date in the calendar and has today evolved to include the custom shop-bought or handmade Mother's Day gifts, creating thoughtful homemade Mother's Day cards, and other Mother's Day activities.
+Though the day started several centuries ago, it has remained an important date in the calendar and has today evolved to include shopping for the best Mother's Day gifts, creating thoughtful homemade Mother's Day cards, and other Mother's Day activities.
 Ahead of the big day, we share some fascinating facts about how the tradition began.

-Research into Mother's Day celebrations reveals that commemorating motherhood goes back to the Ancient Greeks.
+Mother's Day origins date back to the Ancient Greeks.
 In their spring festival, they celebrated the goddess Rhea, considered the Mother of the Gods.
 Rhea was closely associated with another mother goddess, Cybele, whom the Romans honoured.

-Since at least the 16th century, Mothering Sunday has featured in the UK Christian calendar.
+In Christianity, Mothering Sunday has been featured in the calendar since at least the 16th century.
 Originally it wasn’t a celebration of motherhood, but a time during Lent when people returned to their mother church – the main church – for a special service.
 This is why Mother's Day falls annually on the fourth Sunday of Lent.

 The tradition of gifting came from families reuniting at this Mothering Sunday service too.
-Children would pick flowers on route to church and gift bouquets to their mothers.
-Hence why flowers are still considered the go-to gift for Mother's Day today.
+Children would pick flowers on their way to church and gift bouquets to their mothers - hence why an online flower delivery is still considered the go-to gift for Mother's Day today.

 In Medieval times, apprentices and servants would be given Mothering Sunday off to return home to their mothers too.
 They would take a special Mother's Day cake known as a Simnel cake.
 This was a rich fruit mixture with layers of almond paste in the middle and on top, and decorated with 11 marzipan balls to represent the apostles of Jesus – minus Judas Iscariot.